-Finding asbestos within the home is a dreaded event for most homeowners, but asbestos removal isn't as cut-and-dried as it may seem.
-Asbestos has been linked to asbestosis and mesothelioma, lung diseases caused by breathing in asbestos fibers.
+Finding asbestos within the home is a dreaded event for most homeowners, and asbestos removal isn't as cut-and-dry as it may seem.
+Asbestos has been linked to asbestosis and mesothelioma, lung diseases caused by breathing asbestos fibers.
 Asbestosis irritates and scars the lung tissues, while the more dangerous mesothelioma causes a type of cancer that is often fatal.

 Due to this patchwork of regulations, it is impossible to generalize about the legality of self-removal across all areas.
 Therefore, the best source for information on requirements in your area is the local building department or health department.
 In many communities, homeowners are legally allowed to remove asbestos by themselves, with a few restrictions:

 - Residential, not commercial: Do-it-yourself asbestos removal is limited to residential property.
 If the property is commercial, a certified abatement professional must do the work.

 - Single-family only: To prevent cross-contamination, self-removal may be performed only in single-family residences, such as houses, mobile homes, detached garages, houseboats, and mother-in-law or detached guesthouses.
 This does not include multiple-family units (e.g. apartment, duplex, condominium, etc.), nor mixed-use buildings and structures that contain a residential unit.

 - Permits required: In most cases, you have to pull a permit to do demolition work on your house.
 A component of this demolition permit is to remove the asbestos.
 Contact your local building or permitting department for more information.

 - Proper disposal: You cannot just dump asbestos in your home garbage pickup.
 You will need to dispose of the contaminated materials at an approved facility.
 The bar is typically set very low, requiring materials with as little as one percent asbestos to go in an approved waste area.

 You might find these asbestos-containing materials in: